DATA-BACKED GUIDE · UPDATED JULY 2026

 The quick version

-- TPLO is the more commonly performed today and is often quoted for larger or more active dogs.
+- TPLO is the more commonly performed technique today and is often quoted for larger or more active dogs.

 What people actually paid